 Web App is a fully managed compute platform that is optimized for hosting websites and web applications.
 Customers can use Web Apps for Containers to host web apps natively on Linux for supported application stacks.
 The following sections lists the application stacks that are currently supported.

 - Azure Container Registry and DockerHub CI/CD

 - Customers can scale web apps up and down by changing the tier of their App Service plan

-The Azure portal shows only features that currently work for Web App on Linux and hides the rest.
-As we enable more features, they will be visible on the portal.
+The Azure portal shows only features that currently work for Web Apps for Containers.
+As we enable more features, they will become visible on the portal.

 Some features, such as virtual network integration, Azure Active Directory/third-party authentication, or Kudu site extensions, are not available yet.
 Once these features are available, we will update our documentation and blog about the changes.

 - You cannot create Web Apps for Containers in an App Service plan already hosting non-Linux Web Apps.

 - When creating Web Apps for Containers in a resource group containing non-Linux Web Apps, you must create an App Service plan in a different region than the existing App Service plan.

 When your application fails to start or you want to check the logging from your app, check the Docker logs in the LogFiles directory.
 You can access this directory either through your SCM site or via FTP.

 To log the